 Lifestyle inflation is the tendency people have to spend more as they earn more.
 There are different factors behind what drives someone to spend more as their wealth increases, including social and personal milestones such as graduating from college and starting a full-time job.
-Having more disposable income means there is freedom to increase your spending on non-necessities.
+Having more disposable income means there is freedom to increase one’s discretionary spending, or spending on non-necessities.

 Definition and Examples of Lifestyle Inflation